 The AR-10 .308 barrel is easily the most determining factor in the accuracy of a weapon.
-Its profile identifies the type of barrel and determines the type of handguard that you will need, as well as the purpose for which it will be used.
-There are two important variations of the AR-10 platform that are determining factors for which barrel you need, the regular AR-10 and the DPMS .308.
+Its profile identifies the type of barrel and determines the type of handguard you will need and the purpose for which it will be used.
+Two important variations of the AR-10 platform are determining factors for which barrel you need: the regular AR-10 and the DPMS .308.

 Government Profile Barrel

-Government profile AR-10 barrels are popular among most shooters for a number of reasons.
-Shorter range competition, general shooting, and self-defense are among the uses where a government profile AR 308 barrel would be most at home.
-It can be identified by its diameter, that remains pretty much the same diameter from breech to muzzle.
-While being large enough to dissipate heat, it remains light enough to not be cumbersome.
-A government profile AR-10 .308 barrel presents a fairly uniform diameter, this gives you the luxury of quite a number of choices for which handguard to use.
-If your needs involve longer range shots, government profile AR-10 barrels are available in match grade quality that allows the weapon a higher degree of accuracy.
-While once considered a luxury, only to be used by serious competitors, now many shooters run match grade barrels.
+Government profile AR-10 barrels are popular among most shooters for several reasons.
+Shorter range competition, general shooting, and self-defense are among the uses where a government profile .308 barrel would be most at home.
+It can be identified by its diameter, which remains mostly the same from breech to muzzle.
+While being large enough to dissipate heat, it remains light enough not to be cumbersome.
+A government profile AR-10 .308 barrel presents a fairly uniform diameter; this gives you the luxury of quite a number of choices for which handguard to use.
+If your needs involve longer-range shots, government profile AR-10 barrels are available in match-grade quality, allowing the weapon a higher degree of accuracy.
+While once considered a luxury, only to be used by serious competitors, now many shooters run match-grade barrels.

 Heavy Profile Barrel

-Long range hunting and long range competition shooting are two situations where you might require a heavy barrel.
+Long-range hunting and long-range competition shooting are two situations where you might require a heavy barrel.
 These AR-10 barrels are not uniform in thickness but begin heavier at the breech, tapering to a more normal diameter at the muzzle.
 Normally shooters choose the fluted version of the heavy barrel to reduce the overall weight, add strength, and better dissipate heat.
 The added weight of a heavy barrel means that carrying distance quickly comes into the equation.
-Most long range shooting is done over a Bipod or shooting bench, therefore, the additional weight helps in holding the weapon steady as well as reduce the felt recoil.
-Wing Tactical carries the right AR-10 barrel for sale regardless of which of these fit your needs.
+Most long-range shooting is done over a bipod or shooting bench; therefore, the additional weight helps to hold the weapon steady as well as reduce the felt recoil.

 416R Stainless Steel